70 English Words of Spanish Origin: The Complete Guide

 Now known as a delicious rolled dish in both Spanish and English, the word burrito originally meant (and can still mean) “little donkey.”

-The English word “chocolate” is derived from the Spanish word chocolate, which is derived from the Nahuatl word chocolatl.
-Call it what you want as long as you share.
+The English word “chocolate” originates from chocolate in Spanish, which is derived from the Nahuatl word chocolatl.

 Of course, in both Spanish and English it can be used to refer to the delicious fried dough.
 But in Spanish, it originally meant “fritter.”
-Now it’s popular as slang with many different meanings ranging from “botch” to “fluke” to more vulgar things.
+Now it’s popular as slang with many different meanings ranging from “a mess” to “disaster” to more vulgar things.

-Surely you know that the English word “cilantro” came from the Spanish word cilantro.
+You might know that the English word “cilantro” came from the Spanish word cilantro .
 What you might not have known is that, outside of the US, the same herb is often referred to as “coriander” or “coriander leaves.”
 Looks like the Spanish name really stuck in the US!

-While it’s sometimes used to refer to a particular type of dish in the US, in Spanish, it literally means “little fatty” and is used as a term of endearment.
+While it’s sometimes used to refer to a particular type of dish in the US, in Spanish gordita literally means “little fatty” and is used as a term of endearment.

 This is derived from the Spanish word charqui which was derived from a Quechua word.
 In Spanish, it can refer to dried meat or fruit.